brporter/phosphor/README.md

 Read on for more information about the various modes.

 # Modes
-Phosphor supports two modes of operations
+Phosphor supports two modes of operations.

 ## Command Mode
 In this mode, you can either pipe the output of a process to Phosphor, in which case the session is read-only, or you can wrap the process in Phosphor for interactivity.